pvcnt/accio/docs/accio/usage/workflows.md

 It may be needed sometimes to use the explicit form to disambiguate, especially if your input is a map.

-### Input references
+### Reference

-Inputs can also be provided by the output of another node, in which case there will be a dependency between the two nodes.
+Inputs can be filled by the output of another node, in which case there will be a dependency between the two nodes.
 You may reference another node by providing a JSON object with a `reference` key and the full name of the output as a value.

 ```json